 This module contains functions for maps processing.
+The Efficiency Guide contains a chapter that describes how to use maps efficiently.

+'''

 iterator(Key, Value)

+'''

 An iterator representing the associations in a map with keys of type Key and values of type Value.